lin-lin/MATH54/README.md

 [Alan Edelman's notebook on Machine Learning with Gaussian Elimination](notebooks/Machine-Learning-with-Gaussian-elimination.ipynb)

 This course may demonstrate some numerical calculations using `Julia notebooks`.
 It does not require you to know the language of [Julia](https://julialang.org/).
-But in case you do, [here is some useful information](julia.md).
+But in case you are curious (I bet you do), [here is some useful information](julia.md).